Advanced Education in Oral Medicine

 Residents will also be required to construct an original research proposal as part of their thesis.
 The thesis will be a culmination of an original investigation leading to new information.
 The thesis should characterize, in a scholarly manner, the importance of this information as it applies to the field of study.
 The thesis should reflect the methodology, techniques, statistics and literature background used, as well as scientific logic necessary for acceptance of the results and conclusion.

 Upon successful completion of the MS program, a resident should be qualified to participate in the clinical aspects of oral medicine and pursue an academic position and conduct independent research.

 All residents will automatically become members of the American Academy of Oral Medicine upon matriculation and throughout their training.

 Residents should subscribe to the Bulletin Board of Oral and Maxillofacial Pathology (BBOP):

 Send an email to the following address: email@example.com

 Residents should also subscribe to the Bulletin Board of Oral Medicine.
 To join the IBBOM, simply send a blank message to: join‐firstname.lastname@example.org

-Residents are expected to take the American Board of Oral Medicine certifying board examination prior to graduation.
-Part A (written) of the board examination can be taken the second year of training.
-Applications for Part B examination can be made to the board 18 months following the successful completion of an ABOM accredited program.
+Residents are expected to challenge Part A of the American Board of Oral Medicine examination prior to graduation, during the second year of training.
+Applications for Part B examination can be made to the ABOM 18 months following the successful completion of the certificate program.
 Applications not meeting this minimum time requirement will be held until the requirement is met.
 For further details, consult the AAOM website at www.aaom.com.